The French Connection (ice hockey): History

 Perreault holds numerous club career records (including regular season games played, goals, assists, points, game-winning goals, 30-goal seasons, 20-goal seasons, and shots on goal).
 However, Martin holds the franchise career records for hat tricks, four-goal games, 40-goal seasons, consecutive 40-goal seasons, 50-goal seasons (tied with Danny Gare) and consecutive 50-goal seasons.
 Although Robert's name is not as prominent in the record books. his 40-goal and 60-assist 1974–75 NHL season was the club's first 100-point season by an individual.
 During the seven full seasons the trio was together, Perreault led the Sabres in scoring five times and Robert and Martin led the team once each.
 Martin led the team three times in goals, Perreault twice and Robert once during this time.
 Perreault led the team in assists four times and Robert did so twice.
 In addition, the two tied once for the lead in assists.
 Martin's 1975–76 season with 7 hat tricks continues to be tied with Alexander Mogilny for the franchise single-season record.
 Martin and Perreault continue to be first and second for rookie season points and goals in franchise history (records set before the arrival of Robert).

-The trio led the Sabres to the Stanley Cup playoffs every full season they were together, except the 1973–74 NHL season when Perreault suffered a broken leg and only played in 55 games.
+The trio led the Sabres to the Stanley Cup playoffs every full season they were together, except the 1973–73 season when Perreault suffered a broken leg and only played in 55 games.
 The impact of the combination was obvious as the team began the first full season of the French Connection era with a ten-game unbeaten streak; the team made the playoffs for the first time in the history of the franchise and the three members of the French Connection were the team's three leading scorers.
-The team suddenly went unbeaten in their first 21 home games, while setting a record for post 1967 expansion teams by recording a home winning streak of 12 and while going unbeaten in New York state for 25 games including 1 win at the Nassau Coliseum and 3 at the Madison Square Garden.
-Their first playoff appearance during their first full season together (1972–73) was not only the franchise's first playoff appearance, but the series also marked history as the only National Hockey League Playoff series with brothers (Ken Dryden and Dave Dryden) as opposing goaltenders.
+The team suddenly went unbeaten in their first 21 home games, while setting a record for post 1967 expansion teams by recording a home winning streak of 12 and while going unbeaten in New York state for 25 games including one win at Nassau Coliseum and three at Madison Square Garden.
+Their first playoff appearance during their first full season together (1972–73) was not only the franchise's first playoff appearance, but the series also marked history as the only NHL playoff series with brothers (Ken Dryden and Dave Dryden) as opposing goaltenders.
 In the first game of the series, both goaltenders were chosen as being among the three stars of the game.
-During the 1974–75 NHL season, all members of the trio were selected to play in the National Hockey League All-Star game; they all finished among the top ten in league scoring, and they led the team to a tie for first place in the regular season standings.
+During the 1974–75 NHL season, all members of the trio were selected to play in the NHL All-Star game; they all finished among the top ten in league scoring, and they led the team to a tie for first place in the regular season standings.